ServiceNow (Flow Designer) v2

 - Click Add to install the workflow.

-- In the installation modal that opens, click Open Workflow.
+- In the installation modal that opens, click Open Workflow to open the Engage with xMatters flow canvas.

 Copy the trigger URLs